Ze-Rax/TrackmaniaFlagRush/XmlRpcScriptedCallbacks.md

 - Sent when the flag is scored at one of the team bases.
 - Payload: `K_Rpc_FlagScored`

 ## Player related events

 ### FlagRush.Player.Death

-- Sent when a player goes out of bounds, i.e. triggers a death trigger / „Flag reset“ landmark
+- Sent when a player goes out of bounds, i.e. triggers a death trigger / „FlagReset“ landmark
 - Payload: `K_Rpc_PlayerDeath`